-Frozen water presents itself in many forms all over our planet: from tiny glaciers on African volcanoes to gigantic ice masses in the Antarctic.
-It forms on wintry canals in Amsterdam and appears as permanently frozen tundra in Siberia.
-Together, all this ice forms the cryosphere, an important component of the climate system.
+From tiny glaciers on African volcanoes to gigantic ice masses in the Antarctic and from wintry canals in Amsterdam to the permanently frozen tundra in Siberia.
+Ice is everywhere!
+Together, all this cold stuff forms the cryosphere, an important component of the climate system.

-Our climate is changing and all over the planet, this change is expressed in different ways.
-However, the changing cryosphere appears to be the most tangible and most visible indicator of climate change.
-Over the last few decades we have observed the ongoing retreat of nearly all glaciers across the globe.
-We have experienced decreased snow covers and shorter winter sport seasons, and both the extent and thickness of Arctic sea ice have drastically declined.
+Our world is changing and all over the planet, this change is expressed in different ways.
+However, the melting cryosphere appears to be the most visible indicator of environmental change.
+Over the last few decades we have observed an ongoing retreat of glaciers across the globe, we have experienced shorter winter sport seasons, and the extent of Arctic sea ice has drastically declined.

-We, a handful of natural scientists and journalists, believe that recognition is key to care.
-This is why, in January 2019, we felt the urgency to launch “Recogn.ice”, an independent, not-for-profit, nonpartisan organisation for the recognition of this cryosphere.
-Our young team is committed to accomplish that one mission: for people around the world to recognize, understand and ultimately care for all frozen parts of our planet.
+We, a young bunch of natural scientists and journalists, truly believe that recognition is key to care.
+This is why, in January 2019, we felt the urgency to launch “Recogn.ice”; a nonprofit organisation for the recognition of this cryosphere.
+Our team is committed to accomplish that one goal: for people around the world to recognise, understand and ultimately care for all frozen parts of our planet.

 Originally from the Netherlands, Jochem has developed a natural connection with the alpine environment.
 His field experience with glaciers all over the globe brings Recogn.ice the invaluable knowledge and full understanding of the past and upcoming developments of the cryosphere, hence a true credibility to advocate.
 Jochem holds a bachelor’s degree in Earth Sciences from the University of Amsterdam and a master’s degree in Earth Science from ETH Zürich, with glaciology and geology as his main fields of study.
 He’s currently serving as a polar expedition guide in both the Arctic and Antarctic regions.